albinhenriksson/SimpleChess2/README.md

 # SimpleChess2
-A simple terminal chess game that doesn't work.
+>A simple chess engine using the funtional programming paradigm.

 ![alt text](screenshot.png)